Measurement

 Units of measurement They are standard quantities that are used as a standard to know the measurement of objects and elements..
 The number obtained in any measurement is the result of the comparison of the object or element and the established unit of measurement.

-You may be interested: Coaching
+You may be interested: Euthanasia

 The International System of Units recognizes seven basic units of measurement: kilogram, meter, ampere, kelvin, second, candela and mole.
 These units are used in most countries of the world and represent respectively: weight, length, intensity of electric current, temperature, time, luminous intensity and amount of substance.